mrquantumoff/painted/README.md

 #### Truecolors

-Colored has support for truecolors where you can specify any arbitrary rgb value.
+painted has support for truecolors where you can specify any arbitrary rgb value.

 This feature will only work correctly in terminals which support true colors (i.e. most modern terminals).